 Carrot cake is good all year round, but I especially love it in the fall.
 The spiced carrots and that oh-so-good cream cheese frosting just fits in with raking leaves and drinking spiced lattés.

 This recipe makes me feel a little bit better about myself for eating cake for breakfast!
-A word to the wise: it's important to stir constantly once your jam reaches a full rolling boil so it doesn't boil over in the saucepan, a common jam you can find yourself in when making jam.
+A word to the wise: it's important to stir constantly once your jam reaches a full rolling boil so it doesn't boil over in the saucepan, a common jam you can find yourself in when making fruit jam.

 3. Banana Jam